 Add the gallery source to the VM Gallery UI

 The last thing you need to do, is to add the path of the virtual machine gallery to your Hyper-V machine.
-This can be done by adding a registry key to the machine you want to use it.
-If you want to use this on multiple machines, you can use GPOs or your device management to add the path to every machine.
+This can be done by adding a registry key to the computer you want to use it.
+If you’re going to use this on multiple machines, you can use GPOs or your device management to add the path to every computer.